AElfProject/aelf-docs/docs/quick-start/developers/nft-dapp/index.md

 #### Here's what the function does:

-1. **Displays Loading Toast:** Shows a notification indicating that the NFT is being issued on the SideChain.
+1. **Displays Loading Toast:** Shows a notification indicating that the NFT is being issued on the dAppChain.

 2. **Prepares Issuance Input:** Constructs the input parameters for issuing the NFT, including symbol, amount, memo, and recipient address.

-3. **Calls Smart Contract Method:** Sends the transaction to the SideChain smart contract to issue the NFT.
+3. **Calls Smart Contract Method:** Sends the transaction to the dAppChain smart contract to issue the NFT.

 4. **Handles Success:** Updates the notification to show successful issuance and notifies the user that the NFT will appear in their wallet.